Pulse Train Generator

 At runtime, the standard Synapse data plot is available to display any stored data.
 The pulse train generator can store its output waveform as onset/offset epoch events.

-The user can dynamically control any parameter set to Widget mode (the default) at run-time, as well as enable/disable pulse output.
+The user can dynamically control any parameter set to Widget mode (the default) at run-time, as well as enable/disable pulse output and Mute the output.

 |Pulse Train Generator Runtime UI|